thecodewithin/k8s_multi-manager/README.md

 thecodewithin@k8sclp02:~$ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-And then the same for the third one.
+And then repeat for the third one.

 ### Add the nodes to the cluster

-On each of them, execute the `kubeadm join <...>` command:
+On each of them, execute the `kubeadm join <...>` command.
 Here's the example for the first node:

 ```
 thecodewithin@k8sclp04:~$ sudo kubeadm join k8sclps1:8443 --token rgh8a9.vh1mzx5l9m79c38a     --discovery-token-ca-cert-hash sha256:b78bbe13037b9bb03640051cdf1d5037566db5b31e6a5dd80c6ca5274ad72094